 The cost of a licensed plumber or professional is between $80 and $400.
 Most of the state doesn’t need the permit but I need then it’s not more than $50.
 So before the installation inquire about the permits.

 To save your time and understand the cost factor easily we try to provide a summary of the total cost of installing a backflow preventer.

 |Backflow Testing Cost||$70-$90|

 There are many factors that fluctuate the cost.
-Like Backflow preventer device cost, labor cost, permits cost, backflow testing cost, thermostatic freeze Relief (If needed), etc. Understanding the cost factor leads to a better understanding of the total cost.
+Like Backflow preventer device cost, labor cost, permits cost, backflow testing cost, thermostatic freeze Relief (If need), etc. Understanding the cost factor leads to a better understanding of the total cost.